 Skip to content

 The key focus of the program is improved health outcomes for people with diabetes.
-The program is run in groups and led by a trained Aboriginal Health Worker.
+The program is run in groups and led by a trained Aboriginal health worker.
 Discussions and sharing stories are used to help participants learn about diabetes and how to look after their own health.
 The program is run over 6-10 sessions.

-Resources developed for the program include the diabetes action plan book entitled My journey of Living with diabetes.
+Resources developed for the program include the diabetes action plan book entitled My Journey of Living with Diabetes.

-South Metropolitan Public Health Unit
+South Metropolitan Health Service

-Ph: (08) 9431 0200
+Ph: (08) 6152 2222

 The action plan workbook is divided into six sections which are likened to the Noongar six seasons:

 Each section contains background information on the topic, and an action plan where the participant can enter their own goals and some ideas for activities that will help them achieve the goals.

 Abstract adapted from South Metropolitan Area Health Service